luxonis/depthai-docs-website/source/pages/tutorials/device-pointcloud.rst

 A few improvements could be made, as:

-- Camera matrix is hard-coded into the NN model.
+- The camera matrix is hard-coded into the NN model.
 This means users would have to create their own NN models, which adds unnecesary package dependencies (pytorch, onnx, onnxsim, blobconverter).
-- It's fairly slow - pointcloud calculation (without visulization) runs at ~19FPS for 640x400 depth frames
+- It's fairly slow - pointcloud calculation (without visualization) runs at ~19FPS for 640x400 depth frames

 Since the camera matrix (intrinsics) is static, the part below in red could be calculated once instead of being calculated every single depth frame.
 This should reduce the complexity of the model and improve FPS.

 .. image:: /_static/images/tutorials/custom_model/graph.png

-Since Kornia library is opensource, we can start with the architecture of the **depth_to_3d** function (`code here <https://github.com/kornia/kornia/blob/15fb1aebd8f9e16af61efb130efb004f7a7b7e20/kornia/geometry/depth.py#L24>`__) and remove the unnecesary part of the model.
+Since Kornia library is open source, we can start with the architecture of the **depth_to_3d** function (`code here <https://github.com/kornia/kornia/blob/15fb1aebd8f9e16af61efb130efb004f7a7b7e20/kornia/geometry/depth.py#L24>`__) and remove the unnecessary part of the model.
 After moving all the logic to the same function, we end with `this code <https://gist.github.com/Erol444/0a9f4ae505ef9208edb144e0237f1050>`__.

 We can remove the part of the model that calculates :code:`xyz` vector and calculate it once on the host, then send it to the model and reuse it for every inference.
 I have also converted the code so it uses **numpy functions** instead of pytorch ones,